twilwa/hermes-agent/website/docs/user-guide/messaging/index.md

 ---
 sidebar_position: 1
 title: "Messaging Gateway"
-description: "Chat with Hermes from Telegram, Discord, Slack, WhatsApp, Signal, SMS, Email, Home Assistant, Mattermost, Matrix, DingTalk, Webhooks, or any OpenAI-compatible frontend via the API server — architecture and setup overview"
+description: "Chat with Hermes from Telegram, Discord, LiveKit, Slack, WhatsApp, Signal, SMS, Email, Home Assistant, Mattermost, Matrix, DingTalk, Webhooks, or any OpenAI-compatible frontend via the API server — architecture and setup overview"
 ---

 # Messaging Gateway

-Chat with Hermes from Telegram, Discord, Slack, WhatsApp, Signal, SMS, Email, Home Assistant, Mattermost, Matrix, DingTalk, or your browser.
+Chat with Hermes from Telegram, Discord, LiveKit, Slack, WhatsApp, Signal, SMS, Email, Home Assistant, Mattermost, Matrix, DingTalk, or your browser.
+LiveKit is the native media plane in phase one; Discord is only the control surface for room management and status.
 The gateway is a single background process that connects to all your configured platforms, handles sessions, runs cron jobs, and delivers voice messages.

+For the phase-one LiveKit operator guide, see [LiveKit Setup](livekit.md).

 For the full voice feature set — including CLI microphone mode, spoken replies in messaging, and Discord voice-channel conversations — see [Voice Mode](/docs/user-guide/features/voice-mode) and [Use Voice Mode with Hermes](/docs/guides/use-voice-mode-with-hermes).